Kitware/CMake/Help/command/try_compile.rst

 If :policy:`CMP0056` is set to ``NEW``, then :variable:`CMAKE_EXE_LINKER_FLAGS` is passed in as well.

-The current setting of :policy:`CMP0065` is set in the generated project.
+The current settings of :policy:`CMP0065` and :policy:`CMP0083` are set in the generated project.

 Set the :variable:`CMAKE_TRY_COMPILE_CONFIGURATION` variable to choose a build configuration.